spencertiberi/manual50/notes/cs50tools.md

 - More dynamic and accessible versions of `man` pages.
   - `man` pages can be a bit too arcane for new C students to understand.
 - Reference50 uses:
-  - studying
+  - Studying
-  - lookup by function name, library
+  - Lookup by function name, library
   - "Less Comfortable" mode: simplified language
   - "More Comfortable" mode: more like `man` pages, emphasis on technical reading
   - "Less Comfortable" and "More Comfortable" modes can be toggled between.
 - Improvements
   - "Less Comfortable" could use expansion
-    - more, better examples
+    - More, better examples
-    - integrated practice problems
+    - Integrated practice problems
-    - information can be trimmed down
+    - Information can be trimmed down
   - To improve Reference50, the CS50 staff have been pulling inspiration from the old CS50 Study site.
     - CS50 Study has slides of information and practice problems for various topics and C functions.
 - Reference50 future:
-  - Comprehensive for all brands of CS50
+  - Comprehensive for all brands of CS50.
     - @Harvard/@Yale
     - X
     - AP
-  - function/library reference tool
+  - Function/library reference tool
   - programming exercises/practice problems
   - themed around CS50 topics
-  - Reference50 mockup entry for `strlen`:
+  - Reference50 mockup entry for `strlen`: <br>
     <img src="reference50new1.png" alt="Reference50 New" width="500">

-    - explanations are a bit more human-readable
+    - Explanations are a bit more human-readable
-    - examples are more complex
+    - Examples are more complex
-    - problems
+    - Problems
       - Students can look at a staff solution to enhance practice.
-  - further plans
+  - Further plans
     - IDE integration
     - separate practice problem website
-      - sorted by category and tags
+      - Sorted by category and tags

-### CS50 QuizBank
+### CS50 Quiz Bank
-- Davey Proctor takes over to talk about CS50 QuizBank.
+- Davey Proctor takes over to talk about CS50 Quiz Bank.
-- CS50 QuizBank lives at (quizbank.cs50.net)[https://quizbank.cs50.net/].
+- CS50 Quiz Bank lives at [quizbank.cs50.net](https://quizbank.cs50.net/).
 - The material here can be used for practice questions or quiz questions.
 - Bank of every question ever asked on a CS50 quiz.
 - Can search through questions based on:
-  - year
+  - Year
-  - topic
+  - Topic
-  - public availability
+  - Public availability
 - Teachers can create quizzes from the questions.
   - Add questions from the database to a quiz to be downloaded as a word document or pdf.

 ### ap.cs50.net
 - Haley James transitions to discussing [ap.cs50.net](https://ap.cs50.net).
 - The homepage has general information about CS50 AP.
-- Teachers also have their own site that cab be accessed by signing in.
+- Teachers also have their own site that can be accessed by signing in.
 - Users can search though CS50 AP curriculum and resources.
   - Teacher can customize their own version of the site.
     - Determining what students should see when visiting the site.
 - The resources available include:
-  - videos
+  - Videos
-  - written resources
+  - Written resources
-  - slides
+  - Slides
-  - external resources
+  - External resources
     - Useful resources not created by CS50.
-  - learning objectives
+  - Learning objectives
   - CSTA mapping
-  - programming problems
+  - Programming problems
-  - written problems
+  - Written problems
-  - teaching tips
+  - Teaching tips
-  - demonstration ideas
+  - Demonstration ideas
-  - thought questions
+  - Thought questions
-  - reference sheets
+  - Reference sheets
     - One page summaries with information on various topics.
-  - private for teachers
+  - Private for teachers
-  - sample solutions
+  - Sample solutions
-  - enduring understandings
+  - Enduring understandings